 The Ultimate Marketing Vehicle

-Subsequently, it has become the most photographed Lobster in the world, and featured in multiple car magazines.
-It was the focus of several articles in Volkswagen-targeted magazines.
-Every time the “Lob Star” takes to the streets, people are taking pictures, shaking their heads and some just drop their jaws.
-The other Lobstermobile bears the plate “ME Icon” (ME is the postal abbreviation for Maine) At the start of 2019, Freeland studios (formerly Exoscope) in Orange City, Florida have built three lobsters, with a fourth under construction.
+It has since become the most photographed Lobster in the world and has been featured in multiple car magazines.
+Every time the “Lob Star” takes to the streets, people take pictures, wave, honk and drop their jaws.
+Our other Lobstermobile bears the plate “ME Icon” (ME is the postal abbreviation for Maine).

 In 2015, the Maine Maritime Museum in Bath, Maine, reached out to Boston Lobster Feast and wanted to buy a lobster for their first exhibit on Lobstering and the Maine coast.
-Turns out, that the Boston Lobster Feast was the largest lobster restaurant outside of New England, and that Bar Harbor Seafood was in the top five of lobster distributors nationwide!
-Jeff Hazell then offered to donate the original Lobstermobile to the museum, and sent two of his staff heading north on Interstate 95 towing the Lobstermobile 1,425 miles, with stops in Myrtle Beach, Washington, Philadelphia, New York, Boston with some sightseeing along the way.
+It turns out, that the Boston Lobster Feast was the largest lobster restaurant outside of New England, and that Bar Harbor Seafood was one of the largest distributors nationwide!
+Jeff Hazell then offered to donate the original Lobstermobile to the museum, and sent two of his staff heading north on Interstate 95 towing the Lobstermobile 1,425 miles, with stops in Myrtle Beach, Washington, Philadelphia, New York and Boston with some sightseeing along the way.